-This course will allow you to learn basic and advanced culturing techniques of human intestinal organoids.
-We will focus on functional measurement of fluid secretion by the forskolin-induced swelling assay, and its use in the field of cystic fibrosis research, diagnostics and personalized medicine.
-This course is comprised of meeting experts and patients, hands-on bench work, and demonstrations.
-At the end of the training participants will have basic knowledge of organoids and their applications and are able to culture human intestinal organoids as well as to perform FIS assay experiments.
+This course will teach participants basic and advanced culturing techniques of human intestinal organoids.
+We will focus on functional fluid secretion measurements using the forskolin-induced swelling (FIS) assay and its use in the field of cystic fibrosis (CF) research, diagnostics and personalized medicine.
+This course is comprised of meeting experts in organoid research and CF patients, hands-on bench work, and practical demonstrations.
+At the end of the training participants will have acquired basic knowledge of intestinal organoid technology and their applications in CF and will be able to culture human intestinal organoids and perform FIS assay experiments themselves.

 The development of sustainable human intestinal organoid stem cell cultures has been a massive breakthrough in human stem cell biology.
 Since organoid technology was developed by the research group of Prof. dr. Hans Clevers many potential applications have been proposed in clinical and research areas like oncology, gastro-enterology, microbiology and many more.
 Based on the human intestinal organoid stem cell model a fluid secretion assay has been developed which is capable of measuring CFTR function and response to therapy at the individual level.
 The forskolin induced swelling (FIS) assay (developed by the research group of dr. Jeffrey Beekman) is a valuable tool in cystic fibrosis drug development and patient stratification and has shown its potential for clinical patient representation and personalized medicine for CF-subjects.